hiroaki/leaflet-partially-editable-polyline/README.md

 latlngs.splice(index, 1);
 ```

-`latlng` is a snapshot of the deleted vertex.
+`latlng` is a snapshot of the deleted point.

+There is no lower limit on the number of points.
+When the last remaining point is deleted, `pointdelete` is followed by `editingend`.

 ### `editingerror`